Simplicity S65 Cordless Multi-Use Review

 The option you’ll see here is the S65S (standard) with the fewest tools, but Simplicity was kind enough to send me the soft roller to test.

-The S65S cordless has two nozzles – the Multi-Floor LED (left) and soft roller (right) tools for cleaning carpets and hard floors, respectively.
+The S65S cordless features two nozzles: the Multi-Floor LED (left) and soft roller (right) tools, designed for cleaning carpets and hard floors, respectively.

 Please note that the soft roller nozzle is only available with the S65P or Premium option, their most expensive variant.